 Join the Winooski Valley Park District at these upcoming events!

-- Month Bird Monitoring Walks: Join environmental educator and up-and-coming bird expert, Juli Tyson, for monthly bird monitoring walks at WVPD Parks.
+- Bird Monitoring Walks: Join environmental educator and up-and-coming bird expert, Juli Tyson, for seasonal bird monitoring walks at WVPD Parks.
 All are welcome!
-No birding experience or expertise required!
+No birding experience or expertise needed!
 Binoculars and field guides are available to borrow upon request.
 Please contact Juli to RSVP for each walk at firstname.lastname@example.org or call (978) 994-0482.
 Details and descriptions of each months walk below:

 - Burlington Wildways Trail Opening – September 7, 2019 12:00pm